cslam002/env/README.md

 3. Start Installation
    ~/.envsetup/install.sh

-Note : When it stop at Oh-My-Zsh, Enter "exit" to continue

-Once installation is complete, linux will be restarted.
+Once installation is complete, it has to login again to take effect

 source code : '~/erb' is created which contain template of django server and app workon virtual environment : project1